Essays on Strategic Identity Positioning and Innovation in the Energy Sector

 Organisational identity; innovation; entrepreneurship; climate change mitigation.

-Ariel de Fauconberg is a member of the Organisational Theory & Information Systems subject group.
+Ariel de Fauconberg is a member of the Organisational Theory and Information Systems subject group.

 Rajah, R.B., de Fauconberg, A. and Woeffray, O. (2021) Future readiness of SMEs: mobilizing the SME sector to drive widespread sustainability and prosperity.
 World Economic Forum White Paper.